ImperialOctopus/worlds-to-follow/docs/03-arts/15-transformation.md

 title="Create Amberwood"
 subtitle="Transformation spell"
 parameters={["Speed: Ritual.", "Range: Touch.", "Target: Object.", "Cost: 12."]}> You modify the structure of an object, making it more able to support magical traces.
-The object is permanently altered to be able to hold three _traces_.
+The object is permanently altered to be able to hold three trace.
 </AbilityCard>

 ## Animal Skin